cpsamtec/jupiter/README.md

 Services can be accessed at http://[environment address]/[service]
     - **code** Code Server: In browser VSCode
     - **lab** Jupyter Lab: Python notebooks
-    - **minio** Minio: S3 local bucket server
+    - **myminio** Minio: S3 local bucket server
     - **sds** Device Share: Support when running on balena device to discover and configure network/wifi, reboot, get info

-## WIFI/Network - Balena
+## WIFI/Network - Jupiter on a Balena device

 By default a hotspot is created on wifi enabled devices.
 Look for WIFI network with name SDC-XXXXXXX where XXXXXXX is the 7 digit balena id.
-The password can be found under environment variables on the balena app dashboard.
+The password can be set/found under environment variables on the balena app dashboard.
 Look for SDC_WIFI_PASS.
+This is provided by the **Device Share** service discussed futher at end of the README.

 Other useful environment variables are as followed.
+They can be set in the jupiter-xxxx application section of the balena console <https://dashboard.balena-cloud.com/> for the service **sds**.

 | Name              | Description                   | Default                                     |
 | ----------------- | ----------------------------- | ------------------------------------------- |